Command-Line Authentication for Team Explorer Everywhere

 For more information, see Set Environment Variables (Team Explorer Everywhere).

 When you change your Active Directory credentials, such as username, domain name, or password, you also need to update your credentials with the tf command-line tool so that you can continue connecting to Team Foundation Server.

-If you have enabled saving credential automatically in the workspace cache, provide your new credentials by using the –login option once. tf will update the saved credentials in the workspace cache.
+If you have enabled saving credential automatically in the credentials cache, provide your new credentials by using the –login option once. tf will update the saved credentials in the cache.

-If you do not use a connection profile and have not enabled automatic credential saving in the workspace cache, supply your new credentials with the –login option or at the interactive prompts each time when you are connecting to Team Foundation Server.
+If you have not enabled automatic credential saving in the cache, supply your new credentials with the –login option or at the interactive prompts each time when you are connecting to Team Foundation Server.

 You can authenticate to correctly configured instances of Visual Studio Team Foundation Server by using Kerberos over the Negotiate (SPNEGO) protocol.
 By using authentication with a Kerberos ticket, you can more securely authenticate from supported clients to your server without providing your password.
 After you obtain a Kerberos ticket, you can configure the command-line client to use Kerberos.

 To use Kerberos authentication in the Cross-platform Command-Line Client for Team Foundation Server, you must set the profile property useDefaultCredentials to the value true.
 For example, to enable Kerberos authentication for the profile ProfileName, use the following command:

 If you receive an authentication error, you must make sure that Kerberos is configured correctly on both your instance of Team Foundation Server and on your local computer.

 For more information, see Authentication by using Kerberos Tickets.